 With regular massage, therapists can actually help you get more deep sleep.
 “It’s this deep sleep that’s truly important because that is where the restorative process is happening,” says Field.
 This is doubly important, as not only can ongoing massage help you sleep better, but it can also decrease your pain during the day.

-Many people suffering from Osteoarthritis, and other forms of Arthritis, have had great results for pain relief.
+Many people suffering from osteoarthritis and other forms of arthritis have had great results for pain relief through massage therapy.